 Geoff lectures extensively both locally and abroad on sports biomechanics, injury and rehabilitation.
 Additionally, Geoff is an instructor for the FitforeGolf Program, offering training to his peers on the assessment and treatment of injured golfers.

-The passion to understand the root cause of injuries and to provide hands on therapy is what drives Geoff’s practice..
+The passion for understanding the root cause of injuries and to provide hands on therapy is what drives Geoff’s practice.

 BScPT, Cert Spinal Manip, CAFCI(Acupuncture)